Have you ever wanted a detailed blog income report study that is 100% applicable to your specific niche?

 A blog income report is an article or post written by a blogger giving their earnings over the last period (month or year) to include earning/revenue and expenditure.

-The good thing about a blog income report is that it gives transparency as to what exactly is bringing in the revenue for the blogger.
+The good thing about a blog income report is that it gives transparency as to what exactly is bringing in the revenue for the blogger on their own blog.

 This offers great benefits to the reader because they can know what to expect in terms of expenses in order to experience success.

-Many times it is easy to assume that blogging does not have a lot of expenses and that you can start a profitable blog for less than $10.
+Many times it is easy to assume that blogging does not have a lot of expenses and that you can start a blog in one of the most profitable blog niches for less than $10.

 Of course, this is not true as you would need to spend money on things that are important in order to experience success.